 The Department of Surgery offers a two-year ophthalmic oncology fellowship to fully trained ophthalmologists who desire further experience in ophthalmic oncology.
 This is a significant opportunity to become well trained in the field of ophthalmic oncology, as well as to become proficient in the multidisciplinary care of the cancer patient.
 It is the objective of the program to meet the specific needs of each fellow.

-The fellow will work under the supervision of ophthalmic oncologists David H. Abramson and Jasmine H. Francis.
+The fellow will work under the supervision of ophthalmic oncologists David H. Abramson, Jasmine H. Francis and Vivian Yin.
 This will include participating in surgery with all physicians, seeing pediatric patients under anesthesia in the service’s unique retinoblastoma evaluation center, and examining and counseling adult patients.
 The fellow will also see ophthalmic consults who are inpatients at Memorial Hospital and will be given exposure to patients with ophthalmic toxic effects of their cancer treatment.

 Emphasis will be placed on diagnostic and surgical skills.
 Since ocular malignancies are routinely treated without biopsy, the program will highlight and teach the subtleties of differential diagnosis by having the fellow perform indirect ophthalmoscopy on more than 2,500 patients with ocular tumors.
 The fellow will also become proficient in ophthalmic ultrasound utilizing both standardized A scan and sector B scan, which the fellow will perform more than 1,000 times during the fellowship.
 The fellow will also learn and perform digital imaging — including the use of the RetCam, Optos, and Topcon Fundus systems.
 The fellow will participate in preoperative evaluation and decision-making prior to surgery, perform surgery under the supervision of attendings, and conduct post-op management of patients.